Skip to main content

 • Thymosin alpha-1: Thymosin alpha-1 may offer numerous benefits related to immune function, including but not limited to treating hepatitis B, treating infections, improving vaccine efficacy, and reducing the toxicity of chemotherapy.

-• GHK-Cu: GHK-Cu is a complex of the peptide GHK and copper.
+• GHK-Cu: GHK-Cu is a complex of copper and the peptide GHK.
 It has quality-of-life applications related to skin health, as research supports its ability to tighten loose skin, improve skin firmness, reduce photodamage, promote wound healing, and more.

 • Insulin: Insulin is a quality-of-life treatment for managing blood sugar.
 It’s helpful for people with type 2 diabetes and necessary for those with type 1 diabetes.